 We specially have not collected similar terms with $S \dot{S}$ on the left- and right-hand sides to show how they arise in the original form from (\ref{eq:3r}).
 In particular, this enables us to understand how all remaining equations of a similar type can be directly obtained from the system (\ref{ap:C2})\,--\, (\ref{ap:C15}) without recourse to the general formula (\ref{eq:3r}).
 For deriving the required equations it is sufficient on the left-hand side of each bilinear identity from (\ref{ap:C1})\,--\, (\ref{ap:C15}) to make the replacement

-where $A$ and $B$ are any functions from the tensor set $(S, V_{\mu}, ^{\ast}\!T_{\mu \nu}, A_{\mu}, P)$ (i.e the function with derivative must stand {\it on the left}), whereas on the right-hand side of identities (\ref{ap:C1})\,--\, (\ref{ap:C15}) the function with derivative must stand {\it on the right}, as it takes place in (\ref{eq:3u}).
-Meanwhile we have to take into consideration the contributions both from anticommutators and from {\it commutators} by the following rules
+where $A$ and $B$ are any functions from the tensor set $(S, V_{\mu}, ^{\ast}\!T_{\mu \nu}, A_{\mu}, P)$ (i.e. the function with derivative must stand {\it on the left}), whereas on the right-hand side of identities (\ref{ap:C1})\,--\, (\ref{ap:C15}) the function with derivative must stand {\it on the right}, as it takes place in (\ref{eq:3u}).
+Meanwhile we have to take into consideration the contributions both from commutators and from {\it anticommutators} by the following rules